Citroën Type B2: Half-track variants

 The Half-track cars that gained much media coverage by crossing the Sahara Desert in 1922 were based on the Citroën B2.
 André Citroën knew the value of publicity, and this was, unsurprisingly, the first crossing of the Sahara by this method.

 Eight B2 based Half-track cars were also used for the celebrated (at the time) "Croisière noire" (Citroën central Africa expedition), crossing the continent from west to east at a wide point, via Lake Victoria, instigated by André Citroën and led by Georges-Marie Haardt and Louis Audoin-Dubreuil.
 The expedition took place between 28 October 1924 and 20 June 1925, and was the subject of much talk at the 19th Paris Motor Show in October 1924.

 In 1924 Poland bought 135 complete chassis of the B2 with Kégresse track (known as Citroën-Kegresse B2 10CV).
 Some were converted to all-terrain lorries while 90 were converted to Samochód pancerny wz.
 28 armoured cars.

+Classification in the French tax and insurance system

+Like its predecessor, the car was a 10 CV.